 General

+An AP may transmit NDP Feedback Report Parameter Set element in beacons, in probe responses and in (re)association frames.

 The NFRP Trigger frame shall be transmitted in a non-HT PPDU or HT PPDU, or as an EOF-MPDU in a VHT, HE ER SU PPDU or HE SU PPDU.(#14270)

+An AP that transmits an NFRP Trigger frame shall set the TA field of the frame to the MAC address of the AP, except when dot11MultiBSSIDActivated is true and the Trigger frame is directed to STAs from at least two different BSSs of a multiple BSSID set, in which case, the AP shall set the TA field of the frame to the transmitted BSSID.

 Reception of NDP feedback report responses